 It is considered to have anti-inflammation components, though I’ve yet to see evidence-based research on this.
 In the meantime, it still makes a great base for blends designed to help with inflammation conditions like arthritis or joint pain.

-Below is a wonderful video by The Jojoba Company that shows how the Jojoba beans are
+Below is an education video by The Jojoba Company showing how Jojoba beans are

 expeller pressed to produce this amazing golden carrier.

 I’m so glad I stumbled on your blog in the long list of those participating in the Ultimate Blog Challenge!